Hamburg Police: After the war

 In 1947, the British Military Government gave control of the police force to the Hamburg Government and the first chief of the police office was First Mayor Max Brauer.
 The Government of Hamburg was not satisfied with the new Police Law which was based on British police regulations and, e.g., banned officers from being in a political party or union.

 During the 1950s the police force was often in confrontation with strikers.
 In 1952, a strike of 175 chemical workers was described by the media as political and the head of the workers council as a communist.
 The police were used to protect strike-breakers.
 In June 1952, Chief of Police Georges told the police commission that a disproportionate number of police officers, more than 90 daily, had been in action for such a small company.
 The strikes and student demonstrations were one argument to establish a police support unit Bereitschaftspolizei.

 In 1975, the police horse units were abolished.
 42 horses and 52 officers had patrolled the Harburg Hills and other areas in the suburbs of Hamburg.

 In 1995, in context with the Hamburg police scandal (See below: Controversies and incidents), the office of Police Commissioner was initiated.
 In 1998, State Traffic Administration (Landesverkehrsverwaltung) was outsourced as a separate company (Landesbetrieb Verkehr).
 In 2004, the police was more centralized, e.g. the state police offices (Landespolizeidirektionen) were dissolved.

 Organisation

 The Ministry of the Interior has the legal and technical oversight for the law enforcement agencies.
-The current Minister of the Interior is Christoph Ahlhaus.
-Since 2004 Walter Jantosch has been the president of the police.
+The current Minister of the Interior is Andy Grote (SPD).
+Since 2023 Falk Schnabel is president of the police.

-The Polizei Hamburg consists of the Zentraldirektion (head office) of the uniformed police (Schutzpolizei) with its regions City / West, East, and South, and their police stations (Polizeikommissariate [PK]), the Landeskriminalamt (lit. state criminal police office), the Wasserschutzpolizei (Water Police) controlling traffic in the port of Hamburg, the Landesbereitschaftspolizei (lit. stand-by or readiness police), the Traffic Office (Verkehrsdirektion), and several other administrative offices.
+The Polizei Hamburg consists of the Zentraldirektion (Central Directorate) of the uniformed Protection Police (Schutzpolizei) with its regions City / West, East, and South, and their police stations (Polizeikommissariate [PK]), the Landeskriminalamt (lit. state criminal police office), the Wasserschutzpolizei (Water Police) controlling traffic in the port of Hamburg, the Landesbereitschaftspolizei (lit. stand-by or readiness police), the Traffic Office (Verkehrsdirektion), and several other administrative offices.